usc-isi-i2/dsbox-ta2-system/README.md

    - Click on Create Pipeline
    - Click on the Play button in the setup node.
-   - In the logs, you should be able to see the latest image id (63e81a8c1fed for example) embedded in the long identifier for the latest docker image being used (Using docker image registry.datadrivendiscovery.org/ta2/isi_ta2: latest ID=sha256:**63e81a8c1fed**c2beabb2e8ee3b2cb84b4ed96dc97ebc071d0a2217d984716708...)
+   - In the logs, you should be able to see the latest image id (63e81a8c1fed for example) embedded in the long identifier for the latest docker image being used (Using docker image registry.datadrivendiscovery.org/j18_ta2eval/isi_ta2:stable ID=sha256:**63e81a8c1fed**c2beabb2e8ee3b2cb84b4ed96dc97ebc071d0a2217d984716708...)